IBM/kube101/workshop/Lab3/README.md

 To solve this we need to have all instances of our app share the same data store - in this case we're going to use a redis database that we deploy to our cluster.

-Deploy redis database named 'redis-master', this will create a single instance of a database, replicas set to 1, that will serve the guestbook app instances to persist data and read data from.
-This application runs the image 'redis:2.8.23' and exposes redis port 6379.
+This instance of redis will be defined in a similar manner to the guestbook.

 **redis-master-deployment.yaml**